-Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action parking provision.
-Policy DM26 - Design Specification for Dwellings 1, 6 Number of dwellings achieving the Nationally Described Space Standards All new dwellings achieve the Nationally Described Space Standards.
-(1) 20% of all new dwellings do not achieve the Nationally Described Space standards. circumstances of the Appeal Decisions All permissions for new development are in accordance with the Policy.
-(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for new dwellings and houses in multiple occupation because they do not achieve suitable privacy.
-(I - 8) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S I 3.
-(3) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for new dwellings and houses in multiple occupation because they do not achieve suitable private amenity space.
-(4) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for new
+Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action dwellings and houses in multiple occupation because they do not achieve suitable open space.
+(5) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for new dwellings and houses in multiple occupation because they do not achieve suitable recycling and waste storage.
+(6) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for houses in multiple occupation because they do not provide sufficient cycle storage.
+(7) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for houses in multiple occupation because they do

 Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action not provide sufficient off-street parking.
 (8) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for houses in multiple occupation because they do not provide sufficient sound proofing.
-Policy DM27 - Parking Standards 6 Appeal Decisions All permissions granted for new development are in accordance with the Policy.
-(I) 2 decisions allowed on appeal where the Council originally refused to grant planning permissions for all development that do not meet adequate parking standards.
-(I) Consider the circumstances of the decisions that have led to the trigger.
-(I) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13.
-Policy DM28 - Tall Buildings 6 Appeal Decisions All permissions granted for new buildings above 5 storeys or above 16m (I) 2 decisions allowed on appeal where the Council originally refused to grant planning permissions for tall (I) Consider the circumstances of the decisions that have led to the trigger.
+Policy DM27 - Parking Standards 9 Appeal Decisions All permissions granted for new development are in accordance with the Policy.
+(1) 2 decisions allowed on appeal where the Council originally refused to grant planning permissions for all development that do not meet adequate parking standards.
+(1) Consider the circumstances of the decisions that have led to the trigger.
+(1) Consider whether the Policy requirements need to be reviewed as part of a full or focused formal review of the Local Plan set out in Policy S13.
+Policy DM28 - Tall Buildings 9 Appeal Decisions All permissions granted for new buildings above 5 storeys or above 16m (1) 2 decisions allowed on appeal where the Council originally refused to grant planning permissions for tall (1) Consider the circumstances of the decisions that have led to the trigger.